 The consequence of art references having explicit resonance in the work is that the spectator does not have to wonder where the elements originate, and can let him/her be moved associatively and emotionally to a larger degree.
 Of course, this depends on the spectator's knowledge of the subject.
-Recontextualisation still contains a meta-perspective by putting the old elements in play with the content of Artistic inherithe stage) is from a party sequence from the military base.
+Recontextualisation still contains a meta-perspective by putting the old elements in play with the content of Artistic inherithe new work.
+For instance tance is revived the Apocalypse Now sequence (presented in the very beginning, before the actors have entered through intertextual strategies.

+the stage) is from a party sequence from the military base.
 If regarded in the context of the action onstage, where there is also a drinking party in a base, the movie sequence gives a forewarning on what will happen later in the play.

-In play with the content of the new work.
-For instance the Apocalypse Now sequence (presented in the very beginning, before the actors have entered and a concluding end.
+The theatre production Iphigeneia was fragmented, detached from time and room and it avoided conventions such as realistic role interpretations, classic dramatic structure and a concluding end.
 In this regard it worked as criticism of the so-called well-shaped play, criticism latent in Junker's text.
 In the text Iunker critically views the madness of war.
 Its motives and the individuals' failing idea fundament are questioned and put in a timeless context.
 Verk Produksjoner chose to follow and to fortify these aspects of Iunker's text in the performance.
 They demonstrated how an age-old problem repeats throughout a series of references to war in our contemporary age and close history.
 In addition to film sequences and music from Apocalypse Now, it included images of Rambo and George Bush (on the hat of Achilles) - a man from our very near past seemingly delighted in justifying mad war actions having lost their motive.
 The production also referred to powerful Norwegian men.
 Images of His Royal Highness Haakon and Prime Minister Jens Stoltenberg were glued to the panties of the choir.
 In the stage design were images from Guantánamo.
 There was made parallels from all this to the Hollywood industry, often going easy in its treatment of war and war heroes.